pinkykalita/ProtractorHiveCourseBBD/PartII.md

 Central to the Cucumber BDD approach is its ordinary language parser called Gherkin.
 It allows expected software behaviors to be specified in a logical language that customers can understand.

-#### To Add Cucmber Framework in Project you need following dependency
+#### To Add Cucumber Framework in Project you need following dependency

 ```sh
 npm install cucumber --save-dev